rohantarade22/Crop-fertilizer-recommandation-system/README.md

-# Crop-fertilizer-recommandation-system
-Absolutely!
-Here's a refined and professional version of your **Crop and Fertilizer Recommendation System** project description, similar in style to your solar power project draft:

----

 ## 🌾 Crop & Fertilizer Recommendation System

 This project focuses on building a **machine learning-based web application** that recommends the most suitable **crop** to grow and the ideal **fertilizer** to use, based on soil nutrients and environmental conditions.
 The system is designed to assist farmers and agricultural professionals in making data-driven decisions, ultimately enhancing crop yield and promoting sustainable farming practices.

----

 ### 🎯 Objectives